Dominic Savio

 Dominic Savio (Domenico Savio; 2 April 1842 – 9 March 1857) was a 19th-century Italian teenager who was a student of John Bosco and became a Catholic saint.
 He was studying to be a priest when he became ill and died at the age of 14, possibly from pleurisy.
 He was noted for his piety and devotion to the Catholic faith, and was canonized a saint by Pope Pius XII in 1954.

 Bosco regarded Savio very highly, and wrote a biography of his young student, The Life of Dominic Savio.
 This volume, along with other accounts of him, were critical factors in his cause for sainthood.
-Despite the fact that many people considered him to have died at too young an age (14) to be considered for sainthood, he was considered eligible for such a singular honour on the basis of displaying "heroic virtue" in his everyday life.
+Despite the fact that many people considered him to have died too young to be considered for sainthood, he was considered eligible for such a singular honour on the basis of displaying "heroic virtue" in his everyday life.
 Savio was canonised a saint on 12 June 1954 by Pope Pius XII, making him the youngest non-martyr to be canonised in the Catholic Church, until the canonisations of Francisco and Jacinta Marto, the pious visionaries of Fatima (aged 10 and 9 respectively), in 2017.